DeltaGAN: Towards Diverse Few-shot Image Generation with Sample-Specific Delta: Introduction

-Due to the above concerns, as shown in Figure~\ref{fig:comparison}(c), we take in a random vector and a conditional image to generate sample-specific delta, which represents the transformation from this conditional image to another possible image from the same category.
+In this paper, we aim to extend Delta-encoder to few-shot image generation method DeltaGAN, {which supports producing diverse deltas based on random vectors.
+In this way, we can sample random vectors to generate diverse images without reaching training data in the testing stage. } Considering that the plausibility of delta may depend on the conditional image~\cite{almahairi2018augmented}, that is, a plausible delta for one conditional image may be unsuitable for another conditional image (see Section~\ref{sec:ablation}), we aim to produce sample-specific delta.
+In particular, we take in a random vector and a conditional image to generate sample-specific delta, which represents the transformation from this conditional image to another possible image from the same category.
 We conjecture that the ability of generating sample-specific delta can be transferred from seen categories to unseen categories.
-To this end, we develop our DeltaGAN according to Figure~\ref{fig:comparison}(c) and the intuition is also illustrated in Figure~\ref{fig:motivation_illustration}.
-In the training phase, we use a reconstruction subnetwork to reconstruct $Y^S$ from $X^S$ with the delta $\bm{\Delta}^r$ (real delta) extracted from $\{X^S,Y^S\}$.
-We also use a generation subnetwork to generate sample-specific deltas $\bm{\Delta}^f$ (fake delta) and produce new image $\tilde{Y}^S$.
+To this end, we develop our DeltaGAN according to Fig.~\ref{fig:comparison}(b).
+In the training phase, we use a reconstruction subnetwork to reconstruct $\bm{x}_2$ from $\bm{x}_1$ with the delta $\bm{\Delta}_{x_1}^r$ (real delta) extracted from $\{\bm{x}_1,\bm{x}_2\}$.
+We also use a generation subnetwork to generate sample-specific delta $\bm{\Delta}_{x_1}^f$ (fake delta) and produce new image $\tilde{\bm{x}}_2$.
 To ensure that fake deltas function similarly to real ones, we introduce a novel adversarial delta matching loss by using a delta matching discriminator to judge whether an input-output image pair matches the corresponding delta.
 Besides, we employ a variant of mode seeking loss~\cite{mao2019mode} to alleviate the mode collapse issue.
 We also employ typical adversarial loss and classification loss to make the generated images realistic and category-preserving.
-In the testing stage, given a conditional unseen image $X^U$, we can obtain its sample-specific deltas by sampling random vectors as shown in Figure~\ref{fig:motivation_illustration}(b).
+In the testing stage, given a conditional unseen image $\bm{y}$, we can obtain its sample-specific delta $\bm{\Delta}_{y}^f$ by sampling random vector $\bm{z}$ for producing new image $\bm{\tilde{y}}$ from the category of $\bm{y}$.
 Because each delta represents one possible intra-category transformation, given a conditional unseen image, different deltas can produce realistic and diverse images from the same unseen category.
 Extensive experiments on six benchmark datasets demonstrate the effectiveness of our proposed method.
 Our contributions can be summarized as follows: \begin{itemize} \item We propose a novel delta-based few-shot image generation method, which has never been explored before. \item Technically, we extend few-shot feature generation method Delta-encoder to few-shot image generation with stochastic sampling and sample-specific delta.
 We also design a novel adversarial delta matching loss. \item Our method can produce diverse and realistic images for each unseen category based on a single conditional image, surpassing existing few-shot image generation methods by a large margin. \end{itemize}